Oakleafknight06/Oakleafknight06.github.io/_posts/2023-01-26-infosec-best-practices.markdown

 [Don't](https://palant.info/2022/12/26/whats-in-a-pr-statement-lastpass-breach-explained/) use [LastPass](https://infosec.exchange/@epixoip/109585049354200263).

-Evaluate password managers based on their handling of sensitive data, transparency with regular third-party audits, cryptography, and competency in response to security incidents when the happen.
+Evaluate password managers based on their handling of sensitive data, transparency with regular third-party audits, cryptography, and competency in response to security incidents when they happen.
 (These guidelines are also helpful when evaluating VPNs).

 - **Use a strong passphrase on your password manager**